ivanrod/polobx/Readme.md

 With your `PolobxBehavior` you can bind your state to properties of your elements.

-Use `statePath` field in your property define the store and path you want to bind:
+Use `statePath` field in your property to define the store and path you want to bind to it:

 *my-view.html*
 ```html